Jim and Vicki Chu Legacy Award

 The Jim and Vicki Chu Legacy Award will be one award annually of $4,000.

 Proudly supported by the Peter & Joanne Brown Foundation and The JIBC Foundation

 - Applicants must be a Canadian citizen or permanent resident of Canada for at least one year.

-- Enrollment in the Law Enforcement Studies Diploma (LESD) program.
-Preference to students currently enrolled in their second year of studies.
+- Enrollment in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs.
+Preference to students currently enrolled in their second year of studies for LESD applicants only.

 - Demonstrate academic excellence (minimum B average in cumulative GPA and a minimum B average in LESD required English courses).

 - Demonstrate commitment to the international learning experience

 - A letter of recommendation outlining participation in extracurricular activities, and capacity for representing JIBC and Canada as an ambassador will be considered.

 - Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Students (BLES) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award); however, selected recipients will be limited to one international exchange award allocation.
 Multiple Exchange Scholarships cannot be combined.

 - An official transcript to provide proof of academic performance.